jjeffchung/HTML-CSS-JavaScript/README.md

 -A group project assignment where each team member was given a short task to accomplish.
 My task was to implement the Google Maps Geolocation API to find the location of the user.

+5) Generate and Populate a table with JavaScript

+-A assignment where the task was to generate and populate a table with data.